-With all the new building and accompanying disruption of residents, the time has come for an update to the 2009 work, Mission Miracle Mile Revisited: Dana's Tours.
+With all the new building and accompanying disruption of residents, the time has come for an update to Dana's 2009 work about Mission Street in San Franciso.
+The update is called Dana's Tours - Mission Miracle Mile Revisited.
 The divergent range of human experience on Mission Street in San Francisco, the main artery of the Mission district is displayed to tell the story of the clash of dreams and harsh reality.

 Edition of 20

 A unique artists book created as a collaboration between Dana Smith and Cuba.
 Cuba is a veteran freestyle graffiti writer who's large murals and artwork adorns the streets of San Francisco for 30 years.
 For this second hand painted book project with Cuba, Dana made a series of photo collages that expose a ubiquitous police presence and the tragic shooting of Alex Nieto.
 Cuba inscribes a poem by Marshall Weber.
 The book is oversized, hand painted, and bound in a coptic style with digitally printed canvas covered boards.
 1 unique copy.

 An small artists' book variable edition created as a collaboration between Dana Smith and Cuba.
 Cuba is a veteran freestyle graffiti writer who's large murals and artwork adorns the streets of San Francisco for 30 years.
 For this hand painted book, Dana challenged Cuba with a series of photo collages on which he painted with his inventive calligraphy inscribing a poem by Marshall Weber.
 The book is oversized, hand painted, and bound in a coptic style with digitally printed canvas covered boards.
 Variable edition of 4.

 This book resides in these collections: